PHPOpenDocs/PHPOpenDocs/src/Learning/docs/best_practice_exceptions.md

     }
 }
 ```

+Having to change the calling code, when an internal implementation detail is changed is bad.

 We can fix this by catching the RedisException inside the implementation code and then throwing an exception specific to our library: